 I postholed repeatedly but kept on going, making slightly less than a mile per hour.
 My pace picked up as the elevation started dropping near Nancy Cascades, a series of rapids followed by a huge waterfall that drops beside the trail.
 Getting down that section of trail which switchbacks steeply proved very difficult, again because the snow was so soft and my snowshoe crampons had so little solid snow or ice to grip onto.

-I ended up descending this section by snowshoeing backwards, a footwork trick I know, where you put most of your weight on the forward crampon under your toes to prevent an uncontrolled slide.
+I ended up descending this section by snowshoeing backward, a footwork trick I know, where you put most of your weight on the forward crampon under your toes to prevent an uncontrolled slide.
 That took a while but I made it down in one piece.
 One slip and I would have plunged downhill into thick brush and trees and probably hurt myself badly.

 After the falls, the rest of the hike out the Nancy Brook trail was fairly routine and more manageable.
 The streams were running high but crossable without incident.
 I was pretty zonked after this hike, but still glad I’d taken it on.
 It was a calculated risk in these conditions, but I felt that the warm weather helped offset the issue of doing this loop solo.